The next round of applications runs 22nd January – 23rd March.

 There will be another update once the current bids have been assessed.

-Over the course of the Brightlife project, Bright Ideas funding will be awarded over three rounds.
-The first in Summer 2016, the second November 2017, with the third round set to be announced in Spring 2018.
+Over the course of the Brightlife project, Bright Ideas funding will be awarded over four rounds.
+The first in Summer 2016, the second November 2017, the third January 2018, and the fourth April 2018.

 Summer 2016 funding was awarded to: